 24150.
-Romantic Love: Cultural, Philosophical, and Psychological Aspects. (=CHDV 24150, HUMA 24150, ISHU 24150) PQ: Third- or fourth-year standing.
-This course carries double credit.
-This course combines humanistic and social scientific disciplines to examine the phenomenon of romantic love-a "big problem" in practical, theoretical, and cultural senses.
-We start by comparing representations of romantic love experiences in visual, musical and literary arts and myths.
+Romantic Love: Cultural, Philosophical, and Psychological Aspects.
+PQ: Third- or fourth-year standing.
+This double-credit course combines humanistic and social scientific disciplines to examine the phenomenon of romantic love-a "big problem" in practical, theoretical, and cultural senses.
+The course starts by comparing representations of romantic love experiences in visual, musical and literary arts and myths.
 After exploring what may be specific to this form of love, we address two further issues: the role and sources of non-rational experience in romantic love, and the role of romantic love in modern marriage.
-Illumination of these topics is sought through the discussion of humanistic and social scientific texts and cinematic presentations.
+Illumination of these topics will be sought through the discussion of humanistic and social scientific texts and cinematic presentations.
 The class meets for six hours a week.
-D. Orlinsky, K. Mitova.
-Spring.
+D. Orlinsky, H. Sinaiko.
+Not offered 2009-10.